whizzml/examples/automl/readme.md

-The [script](./automl-script) will execute, from a given set of train/validation/test datasets, the thhree main stages in a Automated Machine Learning pipeline: Feature Generation, Feature Selection and Model Selection.
+The [script](./automl-script) will execute, from a given set of train/validation/test datasets, the three main stages in an Automated Machine Learning pipeline: Feature Generation, Feature Selection and Model Selection.
 The [library](./automl-library) contains some lower-level functions to abstract away the complexity from the main